Docs » Advanced test configurations » Compare run results to Web Vitals with Splunk RUM

 Total blocking time (TBT)

 Measures the time it takes a page to become interactive and responsive for a user.
-TBT is collected from a synthetic test, while FID is collected from real user data.
+TBT is collected from a synthetic test, while INP is collected from real user data.
 They are considered equivalent to each other because they measure the same metric.

 Prerequisites πŸ”—